TASAR: Transfer-based Attack on Skeletal Action Recognition: Methodology

 \begin{small}

 \end{small}

 Since $\Delta \theta^{\prime}$ is sampled from a zero-mean isotropic Gaussian distribution, the inner maximization can be solved analytically.
-We introduce the inference details and mathematical deduction in Appendix A. As shown in \cref{fig:2}, the loss landscape optimized by post-train Dual Bayesian is significantly smoother than vanilla post-train Bayesian.
+We introduce the inference details, mathematical deduction and algorithm in Appendix \ref{Inference}.
+As shown in \Cref{fig:2}, the loss landscape optimized by post-train Dual Bayesian is significantly smoother than vanilla post-train Bayesian.

-\subsubsection{Temporal Motion Gradient in Bayesian Attack.}
+\subsubsection{Temporal Motion Gradient in Bayesian Attack}

-Post-train Dual Bayesian Motion Attack can be performed with gradient-based methods such as FGSM~\cite{FGSM}: \begin{small}
+Post-train Dual Bayesian Motion Attack can be performed with gradient-based methods such as FGSM~\citep{FGSM}: \begin{small}

 \end{small}